TestGorilla LogoTestGorilla Logo

 Fetcher review

 Fetcher is a solid sourcing platform that helps you find the best talent for your role.
 It’s much more expensive than competing software, which can make it cost-prohibitive for startups.
-However, Fetcher is one of the few AI-enabled sourcing platforms that also provides access to a team of human sourcing experts.
+Fetcher is one of the few AI-enabled sourcing platforms that also provides access to a team of human sourcing experts.
+However, it is slightly unclear how much of the sourcing effort is a result of human intervention, rather than standardized AI scoring.

 Overall, I think Fetcher is a great choice if you want to cast as wide a net as possible in your talent search and communicate with potential candidates from a single platform.
-On the other hand, if you’re looking for the lowest-cost sourcing solution or want to focus only on candidates with proven qualifications, Fetcher may not be the best platform for you.
+On the other hand, if you’re looking for an end-to-end talent discovery solution that is suited to a wider variety of business use cases or want to ensure candidate fit based on proven skills and capabilities candidates, Fetcher may not be the best platform for you.

 TestGorilla: A better Fetcher alternative